Loading lesson…

 A good CRM setup: every active conversation has a row, every row has a next step with a date, nothing is older than 7 days with no activity without a flag, and the weekly review is an hour you actually do.
 Tool matters less than discipline.
 A perfectly maintained Google Sheet beats a neglected Salesforce install.

-What is the core idea behind "CRM Choices: What To Use, When To Switch"?
+What is the main idea of "CRM Choices: What To Use, When To Switch"?

-Which best describes the scope of "CRM Choices: What To Use, When To Switch"?
+Which action would help you apply "CRM Choices: What To Use, When To Switch" responsibly?